GovTechSG/ship-hats-overview/tools-faq.md

 <br>
 <details>
   <summary> 3.
 How do I set up OpenVPN? </summary><br>
 You will receive an email from your SHIP-HATS administrator containing your username and password details.
-Go to OpenVPN and log in with your SHIP-HATS credentials.
+Go to <a href="https://vpn.ship.gov.sg/">OpenVPN</a> and log in with your SHIP-HATS credentials.
 </details>
 <br>
 <details>